Celebrating Seniors - Faye Dunaway is 75

 Faye Dunaway’s next two movies lived up to the promise she’d shown in Bonnie and Clyde.
 In The Thomas Crown Affair (1968), she co-starred with another big leading man, Steve McQueen In The Arrangement (1969), she was paired with film legend Kirk Douglas.

-Faye Dunaway had met actor Marcello Mastroianni while filming A Place For Lovers (1968), and had left Jerry Schatzberg for Mastroianni the following year.
+Faye Dunaway had met actor Marcello Mastroianni while filming A Place For Lovers (1968) in Cortina d’Ampezzo, Rome, Trentino – Alto Adige, and Bolzano.
+She left Jerry Schatzberg for Mastroianni the following year.

 They lived together for 2 years, until Dunaway left Marcello Mastroianni when he refused to divorce his wife so they could marry.

 All told, Faye Dunaway appeared in 16 movies in the 1970’s, appearing alongside top male co-stars in successful films such as Little Big Man (1970) co-starring Dustin Hoffman; Chinatown (1974) with Jack Nicholson, Diane Ladd, John Huston, and Roman Polanski; After the Fall (1974) and Ordeal by Innocence (1984) with Christopher Plummer; The First Deadly Sin (1980) with Frank Sinatra; and The Champ (1979) with Jon Voight and Ricky Schroder.

 Faye Dunaway and Jack Nicholson are featured in this movie trailer for Chinatown.

 In The Three Musketeers (1973) and the sequel The Four Musketeers: Milady’s Revenge, Faye Dunaway starred as the character of Milady.
 Dunaway’s co-stars in each of these movies included Oliver Reed, Raquel Welch, Richard Chamberlain, Michael York, and Geraldine Chaplin.